mboylevt/mboylevt.github.com/_posts/2016-04-14-shapeways-skunkworks-the-coyote-framwork.md

 In case you missed it above, here’s a link to the [repo](https://github.com/Shapeways/coyote_framework) on Github.

 ## Acknowledgements
-This little bundle of joy wouldn’t have been possible with out the hard work of current and former Shapeways employees, specifically [Justin Iso](https://github.com/justiniso), [Hans Wang](https://github.com/hansw47), and Zheng Qin.
+This little bundle of joy wouldn’t have been possible with out the hard work of current and former Shapeways employees, specifically [Hans Wang](https://github.com/hansw47) and Zheng Qin.
 Thanks guys!